The legal conditions for forming a UK Limited Company

-- A registered office address must be a UK address and can not be an address for PO Box.
+- A registered office address must be a UK address and can not be an address for a PO Box.

 - You must be able to receive postal mail at your registered address.